subquery/documentation/docs/indexer/run_publish/publish.md

 ![Projects Login](/assets/img/run_publish/projects_dashboard.png)

-If you have a GitHub Organization accounts connected, you can use the switcher on the header to change between your personal account and your GitHub Organization account.
-Projects created in a GitHub Organization account are shared between members in that GitHub Organization.
-To connect your GitHub Organization account, you can [follow the steps here](publish.md#add-github-organization-account-to-subquery-projects).
+If you have a GitHub Organisation accounts connected, you can use the switcher on the header to change between your personal account and your GitHub Organisation account.
+Projects created in a GitHub Organisation account are shared between members in that GitHub Organisation.
+To connect your GitHub Organisation account, you can [follow the steps here](publish.md#add-github-organization-account-to-subquery-projects).

 ![Switch between GitHub accounts](/assets/img/run_publish/projects_account_switcher.png)